 Violin concert in a place and time we did not expect

-Another pleasant surprise which enlivened our evening was waiting for us the same night under the steps of the large church of Agios Nikolaos in the port.
-Enchanted everybody by the violin concerto of Yannis Kormpetis we enjoyed a wonderful live performance of music with works by J.S.
-Bach, M.Vekiaris, Ernst-Lothar von Knorr, in a place and time we did not expect.
+Another pleasant surprise which enlivened our evening was awaiting us the same night under the steps of the large church of Agios Nikolaos in the port.
+As enchanted by the violin concerto of Yannis Kormpetis as everyone else was, we enjoyed a wonderful live performance of music with works by J.S.
+Bach, M.Vekiaris, and Ernst-Lothar von Knorr in a place and time we did not expect.

 In the same context, the ‘1st International Chalki International Composition Competition 2020’, the next day, August 27, the initiative and organization of the award-winning composer Lina Tonia and Michalis Vekiaris in collaboration with the municipal authority, was another refreshing note.

-Walking in the port we met a group that carried, like a trophy, a strange long and narrow fish, just caught, before handing it over to the staff of a tavern for cooking.
+Walking in the port, we met a group that carried, like a trophy, a strange long and narrow fish they’d just caught before handing it over to the staff of a tavern for cooking.
 It is one of those little episodes of the daily series that unfolds on a small island in which, if you are lucky, you can witness or even participate.

-The small peninsula of Trachia separates two coves, the Flea with pebbles to the east and the Lakes with sand on its west side.
+The small peninsula of Trachia separates two coves, the Flea with pebbles to the east and the Lakes with sand on the west.
 We approached Flea and got off.

-Fortunately, we were supplied with water because the boatmen’s programs had proved to be a bit ‘flexible’ to relaxed and it did not take long for it to cross your mind if the captain would remember to come back to pick you up.
+Fortunately, we were supplied with water because the boatmen’s programs had proved to be a bit ‘flexible’ to relaxed, and it did not take long to wonder whether the captain would remember to return to pick you up.

 We were relieved to think that a sailboat was parked somewhere in the open and some tenants had dived for spearfishing.